sievericcardo/greenhouse_dt_project/how-to-run.md

 ```

 - If not done yet, setup the configuration according to your network setup as explained in the [configuration files section](#configuration-files).
-- Build the project using gradle
+- Build the project using gradle (from the root)

 ```bash
 ./gradlew demo